atcol/weave/README.md

 There are a number of examples defined in `.weave` files.
 See the `examples` folder.

-Executing the chaos binary with the following flags and a file with the contents as follows `chaos from apt-update.chaos`:
+Executing the chaos binary with the following flags and a file with the contents as follows `weave --file apt-update.chaos`:

     every 6 hours {
       ssh my-server "apt-get update -y"